MARS-Group-HAW/model-hamburg-base/README.md

 - `HamburgBaseModel/Resources/altona_mitte`: georeferenced environment data for the Hamburg districts Ottensen, Altona-Altstadt, St. Pauli, Altona-Nord, and Sternschanze
 - `HamburgBaseModel/Resources/hamburg`: georeferenced environment data for the Hamburg metropolitan area

+> **Note**
+> Due to file size restrictions, some of the input files are provided in ZIP archives.
+Such files need to be unzipped to become accessible to the model and usable for a simulation.

 ## Visualisation

 By default, simulations produce a file `trips.geojson` in the directory `bin` that is auto-generated when the project is compiled and run.
 This file contains the movement trajectories of all agents that moved during the simulation.
 To visualize the trajectories: